Home Welcome Reviews Editorials/Press Reference Shopping Mall Links Photo Archive Search Contact

 Overall

 This is a very well executed model of a part of the mining and earthworks sector which has not been well represented previously.
-The quality of the model is such that it is easy to highly recommend it to collectors.
+This is an excellent model.

 Footnotes